American Health Law Association

 The American Health Law Association (AHLA) is a non-profit professional association for attorneys and other professionals in the healthcare field.
-Its membership numbers approximately 12,500.
+AHLA has approximately 12,000 members.
 The AHLA was created on July 1, 1997, through the merger of the two pre-eminent existing membership associations for health lawyers: the National Health Lawyers Association (NHLA) and the American Academy of Healthcare Attorneys (AAHA) combined into a single organization, AHLA.
 AHLA is headquartered at 1620 Eye Street NW, Washington, D.C.
 20006-4010.

 Mission

 Its mission is "to provide a collegial forum for interaction and information exchange to enable its members to serve their clients more effectively; to produce the highest quality nonpartisan educational programs, products, and services concerning health law issues; and to serve as a public resource on selected healthcare legal issues."

 Formation

 The roots of AHLA can be traced back to 1967 when the American Hospital Association (AHA) created a membership association for hospital attorneys to encourage communication and education about hospital legal issues—the American Society for Hospital Attorneys.